hofstadter-io/studios-docs/content/_index.md

 __Hofstadter Studios__ is a
 declarative programming and rapid development platform.
 You describe your idea as "designs",
-_the single-source of truth_, and
-your real-time application updates to reflect the changes.
+_the single-source of truth_ for your application, and your real-time application updates to reflect the changes.
-__Hofstadter Studios__ will generate a
+__Hofstadter Studios__ will generate a full-stack
-full implementation and handle the management so you can rapidly iterate on your ideas.
+implementation and handle the management so you can rapidly iterate on your ideas.
+Customize the client with pages, components, and styling.
+Specialize the logic with events, hooks, serverless functions.
+Integrate with proxies, sdks, pipelines, and third party systems.

 [Getting Started](./getting-started)
 🐢